juliendidier/symfony-standard/README.md

     {
         $this
             ->setName('hello')
-            ->addArgument('username', InputArgument::OPTIONAL, 'Who do you want to say hello?', 'world') ->addOption('lang', null, InputOption::VALUE_REQUIRED, 'What language would you want to say hello?', 'en') ;
+            ->addArgument('username', InputArgument::IS_ARRAY, 'Who do you want to say hello?')
+            ->addOption('lang', null, InputOption::VALUE_REQUIRED, 'What language would you want to say hello?', 'en') ;
     }